👋 I’m Julian, and I’m an Emergency Medicine doctor.

 What’s the point in this website?

 Sitting down to think about something, write it out, then publish it, is a process that mainly helps me to organise my thoughts.
 I’ve found keeping a record of clinical topics, conversations, ideas etc to be very useful to look back on, and it transforms fuzzy inklings into more concrete entities.
 Having it public means I also sometimes hear from interesting people out there who I otherwise wouldn’t know of.
+Also forces me to be a bit more organised with my thoughts and laying things out.

 Teaching